 A disaster may involve a 24-hour severe winter storm that causes power outages, landslides, flooding, and road closure.
 Other more serious events such as the Hurricane Katrina mobilization effort, involved dozens of teams and volunteers from throughout the County.

-Administrative Support: Severe emergency situations often require a team of people including volunteers trained in a wide range of skills.
+EOC Support: Severe emergency situations often require a team of people including volunteers trained in a wide range of skills.
 Administrative and Support volunteers typically provide office management and clerical services using computers, copiers, maintenance of data bases and processing paperwork.

 Ham Radio Operators: Our amateur (ham) radio volunteers provide tactical, logistical and administrative support and communications for all county government communications systems.
 This includes operations on equipment and frequencies of authorized equipment or frequencies in support of a need by government during a disaster.
 For more information contact Lester Crawford at

-Management: Individuals providing volunteer management functions are well trained in their area of expertise.
+Incident Management Team: Individuals providing volunteer management functions are well trained in their area of expertise.
 This may include educators, engineers, technical and technology specialists, retired executives, business and civic leaders who have managed large groups of individuals.

 The Medical Reserve Corps (MRC): is designed to allow local volunteer medical and health professionals to contribute their skills and expertise throughout the year as well as during times of community need.
 Our Medical Reserve Corps unit can assist our community during emergencies, such as an influenza epidemic, a chemical spill or an act of terrorism.